josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

   operational, and execution tasks within the administrative efforts.

-     The new design needs to ensure that volunteers are not overloaded in such things as low level operational decisions, which can be delegated to and handled by staff, and can instead focus on strategic changes, critical decisions, and so on.
+     The new design needs to ensure that volunteers are not overloaded in such things as low level operational decisions, which are properly the responsibility of staff, and volunteers can instead focus on strategic changes, critical decisions, and so on.
 In particular, this should focus on clearly documenting the lines between responsibility, representation, authority, and oversight.

 * Define Improved Transparency Requirements: The general level of operational transparency and information-sharing between IETF